 Elementary Statistics (3)

 Frequency distributions, measures of central tendency and dispersion, probability and sampling, estimation, testing of hypotheses, linear regression and correlation.
 Prerequisite(s): three years of high school mathematics.
-Not open for credit by students who have taken A Mat 308 (MA).
+Not open for credit by students who have taken A MAT 308.

 Instructor: Karin Reinhold

 A Mat 220 (Class # 1015)